NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Violent Comeback.md

 You respond with a sudden and powerful flare of fury when an opponent overwhelms you physically and revenge comes quickly to mind for this indignity.
-If a foe your size or larger knocks you [[Conditions/Prone|Prone]], that foe is [[Conditions/Off-Guard|Off-Guard]] to you for 1 round.
+If a foe your size or larger knocks you [[Prone|Prone]], that foe is [[Off-Guard|Off-Guard]] to you for 1 round.
 If a foe reduces you to 0 Hit Points, that foe is off-guard to you for 1 round after you regain consciousness.

 *Source: *
 *OGL*